I'm confused with wattage comparisons between new energy-saving bulbs and the traditional bulbs that I'm used to.

 What is the benefit for the environment?

 Over 1/3 of the electricity used worldwide for lighting can be saved.
 These savings of over 900 billion kWh of electric power would lead to a reduction in global emissions of more than 450 million tons of CO2.

 There are many differing bulb options for consumers and the market can appear confusing.
-After trialing many different bulbs for use with our lights we are of the opionion that the new LED range from Philips is one of the most comprehensive currently available on the market.
-We now sell the key products from this range and they can be located in https://www.skinflintdesign.com/store/accessories/
+After trialing many different bulbs for use with our lights, we are of the opinion that the new LED range from Philips is one of the most comprehensive currently available on the market.

 The new LED bulbs are more expensive than the traditional incandescent (filament) bulbs they have replaced, why is this?